woodger/nebbia/README.md

 > NOTE The `break` statement is a prisoner in blocks `for`, `for..in`, `for ...of`, `while` does not support interrupt inside iterations.

 `Nebbia` created by to make template strings more loyal.
 An empty expression `${}` will not `throw` an exception.
 Supports *closures* and multiple *nesting* of expressions.
+The compiled pattern does not use regular expressions.

 ## Getting Started